codescan-io/sonarlint-vscode/README.md

 ### JS/TS analysis specific requirements

 To analyze JavaScript and TypeScript code, CodeScan requires Node.js executable.
 The minimal supported version is `14.17.0` for standalone analysis in CodeScan Cloud.
-For CodeScan Self-hosted, it depends on the version of the JS/TS analyzer on your SonarQube server.
+For CodeScan Self-hosted, it depends on the version of the JS/TS analyzer on your CodeScan server.
 CodeScan will attempt to automatically locate node, or you can force the location using:

 ```json
 {